-NSC 200LB – Laboratory Methods in Neurobiology: (3 units) Laboratory – 9 hours.
+NSC 200LA - Laboratory Methods in Neurobiology: (6 units) Laboratory – 18 hours.
 Individual research in the laboratory of a faculty member.
 Research problems emphasize the use of contemporary methods and good experimental design.
-(F, W, S) Instructors: Neuroscience Graduate Group Faculty.
+May be repeated three times for credit.
+Instructors: TBD (F, W, S)

 NSC/NPB/PSC 211 – Advanced Topics in Neuroimaging: (2 units) Lecture - 2 hours.
 Critical presentation and discussion of the most influential advanced issues in neuroimaging, emphasizing fMRI design/analysis and the integration of fMRI with EEG/MEG.
 (W) Instructors: L. Miller.

 NSC 220 – How to Give a Scientific Seminar: (3 units) Lecture/ Presentations - 3 hours.
 Student presentations of selected neuroscience topics in seminar format.
 Must be taken in two consecutive quarters.
 Offered Winter and Spring quarters (alternate years).
 Instructors: A. K. McAllister, W.M.
 DeBello.